Privacy Policy

 8. HOW LONG WE KEEP PERSONAL INFORMATION

-We retain personal information for as long as reasonably necessary to:
+We retain personal information for as long as reasonably necessary to provide our services, communicate with you, comply with legal obligations, and resolve disputes.
+Specific default retention periods:

 9. YOUR RIGHTS AND CHOICES